StackPatch is liveSee product

 Continuous monitoring beats manual checking

 CVE-2019-10125dropped silently in your distro's update channel.
 Every new CVE is the same story.
-StackPatch runs the matcher hourly against all 5 sources and emails the exact remediation when something new applies to one of your servers. $99 lifetime, 50 founder seats, 30-day refund.
+StackPatch runs the matcher hourly against all 5 sources and emails the exact remediation when something new applies to one of your servers.
+From $9/mo, 14-day free trial, cancel anytime.